Visit

 Wales Millennium Centre is Wales’ national home for the performing arts and home to eight residents including the BBC National Orchestra and Welsh National Opera.
 With more than 1.5 million visitors every year, it’s also one of the UK’s top cultural attractions.

-Inside you'll find Europe's largest theatre stage where theatre-goers can watch world-class performances including: musicals, ballet, opera, stand-up comedy and live music.
-Visitors can also enjoy art exhibitions, workshops, free performances, kids craft sessions, backstage tours, conferences, events facilities, coffee shops and restaurants.
+Inside you’ll find Europe’s largest theatre stage where theatre-goers can watch world-class performances including: musicals, ballet, opera, stand-up comedy and live music.
+Visitors can also enjoy art exhibitions, workshops, free performances, kids craft sessions, backstage tours, conferences, events facilities, coffee shops and restaurant

 Cardiff Bay Barrage